DXDR-AI/.github/profile/README.md

 ## About Theoretical AI
-Empower Every Individual and Organization to Enable AI-powered Business
+Empower Businesses to Enable AI-powered Solutions